eclaires/FruitWalk/README.md

 # ![Screenshot 2025-05-26 at 5 59 32 PM](https://github.com/user-attachments/assets/147de368-30e8-4cd4-817f-b847707a954b) FruitWalk
 This repository contains mobile clients which display the data collected by the non profit organization [falling fruit](https://fallingfruit.org/about)

-[falling fruit](https://fallingfruit.org/about) has amassed a huge global database of locations of public fruit.
+[Falling fruit](https://fallingfruit.org/about) has amassed a huge global database of locations of public fruit.
 They have both a [web client](https://fallingfruit.org/) and mobile clients.

 My motivation for building another mobile client (currently iOS is in development and Android is not started) is two-fold.

 **First** to build something I would use and am interested in.
 I take daily walks and often notice ripe fruit which could be respectfully picked (i.e. take one piece and leave more for others).
-I've often thought of building an app for myself to catalog my favorite neighborhood trees so I was delighted to find [falling fruit](https://fallingfruit.org/) which has done all the back-end work.
+I'd thought of building an app for myself to catalog my favorite neighborhood trees so I was inspired when I found [falling fruit](https://fallingfruit.org/) which had done all the back-end work.

-**Second** I'm a client-side software developer who loves building apps and wants to stay up to date on the latest technologies, frameworks, languages, design patterns, coding practices.
-I enjoy thinking about User Interface and how to make the experience as easy and intuitive as possible and am motivated to build an app I love to use.
+**Second** I'm a client-side software developer loves who building apps and learning while thinking about usability and simplicity.
 I'm currently building the iOS app using Swift, SwiftUI and UIKit.
-For the Android app, I'm debating Android native (Kotlin), React Native and Flutter.

 The iOS app has basic features but still needs polish and _sign-in/sign-up/forgot password_ functionality in order to _add, edit, rank and comment_ on fruit locations.